harmonydata/hackathon/1-pdf-parsing.md

 Code Repository: Participants may find it beneficial to explore Harmony's existing code repository related to PDF processing.
 This can serve as a starting point or reference for developing their solutions.
 The repository is available at (Harmony GitHub Repository.) and https://github.com/harmonydata/pdf-questionnaire-extraction

 You might also find lists like this useful: https://ipip.ori.org/AlphabeticalItemList.htm

+## Work done so far

+We have a partially completed branch with updated PDF model: https://github.com/Notysoty/harmony/tree/updated_files_for_forntend but it needs work to complete it.